Aigerim-Zh/Kickstarter-Analysis/README.md

     _Average Donation_

       Kickstarter crowdfunding platform provides incentives for different pledge amounts.
-If you are intersted in setting up any incentives when launching a campaign, it is useful to know how much people have pledged historically.
+If you are intersted in setting up any incentives when launching a campaign, it might useful to know how much people have pledged historically.

       - Column E (pledged) shows how much was donated.
       - Column L (backers_count) shows the count of backers of the campaign.